shakfu/py-js/README.md

 - **MacOS**: both x86_64 and Apple Silicon compatible.
 Note that the project intentionally only produces 'native' (`x86_64` xor `arm64`) externals with no current plans for 'fat' or universal externals to serve both architectures.
 You can download codesigned, notarized `x86_64`-based and `arm64`-based python3 externals from the [releases](https://github.com/shakfu/py-js/releases) section.

 - **Windows**: windows support was provided relatively recently, with currently all Python3 externals and also the `pktpy` projects building without issues on Windows.
 The only caveat is that as of this writing python3 externals are dynamically linked to the local Python3 `.dll` and are therefore not relocatable.
 One idea to overcome this constraint is to include the external's dependencies in the 'support' folder.
 This will hopefully be addressed in future iterations.
-The `pktpy` external, however, is fully portable and self-contained.
+The `pktpy` externals, however, are fully portable and self-contained.

 The [Quickstart](#quickstart) section below covers general setup for all of the externals, and will get you up and running with the `py` and `pyjs` externals.
 More details are provided in the [py] documentation section: the [Building Experimental Externals using Cmake](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-experimental-externals-using-cmake) section provides additional info to build the other remaining externals, and the [Building self-contained Python3 Externals for Packages and Standalones](https://github.com/shakfu/py-js/tree/main/source/projects/py#building-self-contained-python3-externals-for-packages-and-standalones) section covers more advanced building and deployment scenarios for the `py` and `pyjs` externals with details about their many build variations available via a custom python-based build system which was specifically developed to cater for different scenerios of packaging and deploying the externals in Max packages and standalones.